EVENT ENDEDLast updated December 16, 2025, 1:47 AM EDT

 Virginia officials remember slain victims

-Virginia's governor-elect, Abigail Spanberger, remembered Brown shooting victim, Mukhammad Aziz Umurzokov, in a post on X.
+Virginia's governor-elect, Abigail Spanberger, remembered Brown shooting victim Mukhammad Aziz Umurzokov on X.

 Spanberger said Umurzokov just graduated from Midlothian High School in the state.
-She added that she is heartbroken over his death and that she is praying for his family and all of those impacted.
+She said that she is heartbroken over his death and that she is praying for his family and all those affected.

-Gov. Glenn Youngkin similarly said in a post on X that he was praying for Umurzokov and the other victim, Ella Cook.
+Gov. Glenn Youngkin similarly post said on X that he was praying for Umurzokov and the other victim, Ella Cook.

 "We lift up their families, friends and communities in a prayer of comfort and peace," Youngkin said.